 Getting from Paris to Lyon (and from other parts of France)

 Traveling to Lyon from around France is relatively easy.
 To get from Paris to Lyon, for example, you can catch a train that runs about an hour and a half to two hours.
 Other parts of France are just as easily accessible by train.
+Consult your France guide book for more information about getting in and out of Lyon.

 There are two train stations in Lyon.
 The first, Lyon Perrache, is located in the peninsular part of Lyon, between the two rivers.
 This area is known as Presq’île.
 The second station, Lyon Part Dieux, is located in the eastern part of the city.

 Both train stations also offer bus service.
 Buses are a cheap way of getting from Paris to Lyon, as well as other parts of France.
 However, we didn’t have much luck with buses while we were in France.
 One of our bus rides left us stranded for over seven hours on the side of a highway!
-But if you have time on your hands, and want to save a lot of money, buses are an economic option for getting in and out of Lyon.

 Our picks for things to do in Lyon